-The terms and conditions of NWP 13, including the pre-construction notification requirements and the regional conditions listed in Section 10 of this document, will ensure NWP 13 authorizes only activities with minimal individual and cumulative adverse effects on the aquatic environment.
-High value waters will be protected by the restrictions in general condition 22, the regional conditions discussed in this document, and the pre-construction notification requirements of NWP 13.
-Through the pre-construction notification process, the Los Angeles District will review certain activities on a case-by-case basis to ensure that those activities result in minimal adverse effects on the aquatic environment, individually and cumulatively.
-As a result of this review, the district engineer can add special conditions to NWP 13 authorization on a case-by-case basis to ensure that the activity results in minimal adverse effects on the aquatic environment, individually and cumulatively.
-During the pre-construction notification process, the District Engineer will exercise discretionary authority and require an individual permit for those activities that result in more than minimal individual and cumulative adverse effects on the aquatic environment.
+The terms and conditions of the NWP, including the PCN requirements and the regional conditions listed in Section 10.0 of this supplement to the decision document, would ensure that this NWP authorizes only activities with minimal individual and cumulative adverse effects on the aquatic environment.
+High value waters would be protected by the restrictions in General Condition 22, the regional conditions discussed in this document, and the PCN requirements of the NWP.
+Through the PCN process, the Los Angeles District would review certain activities on a case-by-case basis to ensure that those activities would result in minimal adverse effects on the aquatic environment, individually and cumulatively.
+As a result of this review, the district engineer can add special conditions to the NWP authorization on a case-by-case basis to ensure that the activity would result in minimal adverse effects on the aquatic environment, individually and cumulatively.
+As a result of this review, the district engineer can add special conditions to the NWP authorization on a case-by-case basis to ensure that the activity would result in minimal adverse effects on the aquatic environment, individually and cumulatively.
+During the PCN process, the district engineer would exercise discretionary authority and require an individual permit for those activities that result in more than minimal individual and cumulative adverse effects on the aquatic environment.